ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 ##### Capabilities

 1. Individual users can reveal their own data and compromise their own privacy.
-   This does not affect the privacy of others in the system.
+     * Since this does not affect the privacy of others in the system, it is outside the threat model.
 1. Clients (that is, software which might be used by many users of the system) can defeat privacy by leaking data outside of the Prio system.
-Other participants have no insight into what clients do besides uploading data shares and accordingly, such attacks are outside of the current threat model.
+     * In the current threat model, other participants have no insight into what clients do besides uploading data shares and accordingly, such attacks are outside of the threat model.
 1. Clients may affect the quality of aggregations by reporting false data.

-[[OPEN ISSUE: Is there anything that could be done to either mitigate or detect a client compromising privacy?
-Do users have any choice but to trust that clients have faithfully implemented the protocol?
-If we introduce the notion of a trusted OS or platform actor, distinct from the client, that could attest to the client's behavior, can we improve this?]]
+     * Prio can only prove that submitted data is valid, not that it is true.
+       False data can be mitigated orthogonally to the Prio protocol (e.g., by requiring that aggregations include a minimum number of contributions) and so these attacks are considered to be outside of the threat model.
+1. Clients can send invalid encodings of data.

 ##### Mitigations

 1. The shared validity proof evaluated by aggregators prevents either individual clients or coalitions of clients from compromising the robustness property.
-1. Aggregators can require a minimum number of participating clients in order to minimize the impact of false data.
-1. Many deployments could allow anyone to contribute data shares to aggregators, but others could require that clients establish a trusted identity before they may contribute data.
-A variety of techniques providing different degrees of assurance could be employed to establish trust in clients, ranging from whitebox cryptography to reproducible builds and remote attestation of software measurements from a trusted computing base.

 #### Aggregator